-The actual annual springflow-related take estimate to be included in the District's Annual Report to the Service involves a rather straight-forward procedure outlined in Appendix A that indicates the relative % of time springflow is below a given springflow threshold.
+The actual annual springflow-related take estimate to be included in the District's Annual Report to the Service involves a rather straight-forward procedure outlined in Appendix A that indicates the relative percentage of time during which springflow is below a given springflow threshold.

-The hydrographs and data presented in Section 2 show that the springflow was only below the 40 cfs threshold for take for 8 days (0.27 months) during FY 2019 (reporting period of September 1, 2018 - August 31, 2019).
-Analysis of the hydrograph indicates that several time periods in FY 2019 were accompanied by take of both Covered Species.
-Using the Validation Monitoring protocol proposed by the District and approved by the U.S. Fish and Wildlife Service for evaluating take (Appendix A), the District calculates the following amounts of take for the reporting period presented in Table 8.
+The hydrographs and data presented in Section 2 show that springflow was only below the 40 cfs threshold for take for 4 days (0.13 months) during FY 2020 (reporting period of September 1, 2019 - August 31, 2020).
+Analysis of the hydrograph only indicates take of BSS during the 4-day time period in FY 2020.
+Using the Validation Monitoring protocol proposed by the District and approved by the Service for evaluating take (Appendix A), the District calculates the following amounts of take for the reporting period presented in Table 8.
 In summary, those estimates of take are derived by:

-We estimate take of 15 salamanders occurs for the Barton Springs Salamander under category A when Barton Springs flow decreases to below 40 cfs (Table 8; Circumstance A).
-This is primarily due to Upper Barton Springs ceasing flow and potentially induces negative behavior affects.
-We further estimate additional take for both species as a function of the number of months when springflow is within 30 to 20 cfs.
-The estimated take number is derived by the number of months (0.27 months in this case) multiplied by each take factor for each species (Table 8; Circumstance B).
-The negative effects on the species associated with this are thought to be primarily behavioral.
-Springflow below 20 cfs (Table 8; Circumstance C) did not occur for this reporting period.
-However, the method to estimate take would be the same as Circumstance B, however it is believed that the negative effects on the species could be more physiological in nature.
+It is estimated that take of 15 BSS occurs under category A when Barton Springs flow decreases to below 40 cfs (Table 7; Circumstance A).
+This is primarily due to Upper Barton Springs ceasing flow and induces negative behavioral effects.
+It is further estimated that additional take will occur for both species as a function of the number of months when springflow is between 20 and 30 cfs.
+Springflow between 20 and 30 cfs did not occur for this reporting period.
+Springflow below 20 cfs (Table 7; Circumstance C) did not occur for this reporting period.